honeycombio/workshop-advanced-instrumentation/README.md

 ### Prerequisites

-The examples in this repository are created using Java and Go.

-For Java, a version 11 or greater JDK is required.
-The [Gradle](https://gradle.org/) build tool is used to build all Java examples.
-You will need it installed on your system to run the Java services.

-For Go, version 1.14 or greater is required.
+The following toolchains are required to run the workshop:
+- Java 21+
+   - Gradle 8+
+- Go 1.24+
+- Node 22+
+- Python 3.9+

 ### Setup local environment